blueloveTH/keras4torch/docs/docs/api_references/losses.md

+## Others

 #### `losses.CELoss()`

-Here we provide an alternative to `nn.CrossEntropy`, which integrates label smoothing.
+It is an alternative to `nn.CrossEntropy`, which integrates label smoothing.

 ```python
 loss_fn = keras4torch.losses.CELoss(label_smoothing=0.1)